colinhacks/zod/README.md

   undefined or bigint can be used as an interpolated position (template literals included!).
-You can use additional built-in runtime validations (refinements excluded) in each of these types and the template literal builder will do its best to support them when parsing.
+You can use additional built-in runtime validations (refinements excluded) in each of these types and the template literal builder will do its best (within the limitations of regular expressions) to support them when parsing.

 ### Examples